tobiasgrosser/mental-strength-unworkshop/content/blog/22-04-27-crafting-exquisite-ideas/index.md

 You have amazing ideas but struggle to make them shine?
 Ideas pop up randomly in your head: you follow them, forget, see them pop up again?
 Or do you use a diary, git repo, or org-mode file to store your ideas?
-While we (as scientists) sometimes track ideas conciously, our habits to evolve and polish ideas are rarely deliberate.
+While we (as scientists) sometimes track ideas consciously, our habits to evolve and polish ideas are rarely deliberate.
 Yet, sometimes we experience the perfect
-moment: a whiteboard discussion, a blog article, a deep insight while taking a bath, ... and, suddently, a rough idea turns into a polished insight.
+moment: a whiteboard discussion, a blog article, a deep insight while taking a bath, ... and, suddenly, a rough idea turns into a polished insight.
 Somehow, we seem to know how to develop exquisite ideas!

 In this unworkshop, we will crowd-source best practices of how to evolve